 Antigua also has lots to offer on-land, with most activities starting from the capital St. John’s.
 The small city can be overrun with tourists on days when cruise ships dock there, but it does have some lovely shops near port.
-Otherwise, it’s best to take a day trip around the island as part of a guided excursion or simply hiring a taxi driver.
+Otherwise, it’s best to take a guided day trip around the island as part of an organized excursion or simply hiring a taxi driver.

 One of the top picks for what see in Antigua is the awe-inspiring Devil’s Bridge.
 Over time, large waves have carved a large limestone rock formation into a bridge, creating blowholes that surround its arch and make for a spectacular scene.
 Stop for photos if you get the chance, but take care if you get near it as the rocks can be extremely slippery.

 English Harbour is another great stop, especially for those who lust after the large yachts owned by dot-com billionaires which frequently dock here.
 The harbour is surrounded by a historic district, but the best place to take in the stunning view is from Shirley Heights.
 The site is high up in the hills, in the ruins of a colonial observation post.
 After scrambling past the monstrous cacti, visitors can look down at the bright blue waters of the harbour below, which offers views as far as the neighbouring islands of Montserrat and Guadaloupe.